 You can then click on these conversions to see the specific leads.

-This kind of detailed lead data can tell you that a specific keyword delivered a specific lead worth $X,000.
+This detailed lead data can tell you that a specific keyword delivered a specific lead worth $X,000.

 WhatConverts allows you to you can answer questions like,